iterative/dvc.org/content/blog/2021-10-26-october-21-community-gems.md

 In this case, assume that the data was added as a folder containing images, which means that there is a single `.dvc` for the whole folder.

 You can delete the files and then re-add them using `dvc commit`.
 It should be faster to commit, as DVC won't re-add the files to the cache nor will it try to hash them.
-You can use either of those DVC commands to manage these deletions.

 Good question @MadsO!